aath0/aath0.github.io/menu/announcement.md

 *	Experience with scalp or intracranial EEG analysis and acquisition
 *	Programming skills and ability to independently program in Python, R, or Matlab
 *	Experience with or interest in learning how to apply computational methods for EEG data analysis
-*	Interest in the study of neural functions related to audition, learning, or sleep
+*	Proficient in English and basic knowledge of German is advantageous

 What we offer
 *	Funding and salary according to the regulations of the University of Bern